Collective Redundancy Consultation During Lockdown: A Note for Employers

 It is complicated, isn’t it!
 The safest route is, therefore, to pay notice at their normal 100% rate of pay (which would require employers to top up the money they receive under the CJRS) but if an employer is cash-poor, then there may be an argument/ view that notice pay can be paid at the reduced furlough rate.

 If employers get it wrong, then they may face claims for unlawful deduction of wages but they can then choose to settle them at a later date or pay what’s due after a tribunal hearing.
 What needs to be remembered, however, is that, if an employer breaches an employee’s contract (for example, by failing to pay the correct notice pay), then the employment contact falls away (which would mean that any clauses that survive its termination- such as post termination restrictions) would also fall away).
 Do seek advice if you are unsure.

 Making people redundant in “normal times” is difficult enough.
 Doing it over a video conference call takes it on to another level.
 The most crucial point for employers is to act reasonably at all times; that may mean the process needs to take slightly longer, so employees can absorb the information they are being given and/or work out how the technology works.
 That said, whilst video may create new problems, it is the best replacement for a meeting in person.

 Whilst there are still areas of uncertainty, we hope that this note is helpful.
-Do contact the Knights Employment Team if we can assist with any specific queries.
-We have created a special Coronavirus Hub which contains guidance on others areas as well as Employment.
-Do take a look.
+Please contact a member of the Employment team if you require specific legal advice on your situation.

 The law is constantly changing and the position set out in this note may not be current.
 You should not rely on this note as a comprehensive statement of the law.
 Please contact us if you require specific legal advice on your situation.